johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { x == n + 1 }
 ```

 With the help of this and other axioms, established for each programming environment, Hoare logic allows the wielder to write specifications for programs.
-For most applications (especially those written by my usual reader) the approach might be heavy handed, but there are many domains where this type of specicification is necessary.
+For most domains (especially those inhabitted by my usual reader) the approach might be heavy handed, but there are many where this type of specicification is necessary.
 In particular it's often important to specify the behavior of a program with regards to memory.

 ## Separation Logic